44 Pierrepont Avenue

 Determined.
 Open-Minded.
 Compassionate.
 These are just some of the many characteristics of Generation Z, those born from 1995 to 2010.
 Although some characteristics may look similar to the Millennial Generation, Generation Z brings a whole new set of attributes and experiences to higher education.
 But, our structures, curriculum, environments, processes, and pedagogies were likely developed with previous generations in mind.
 This new cadre of students is challenging us to re-conceptualize higher education to ensure we are providing the most meaningful and effective learning and engagement experiences possible.
 This session showcases the context within which members of Generation Z have come of age as well as their characteristics, motivations, values, and preferences and how those impact the college experience.

-*Workshop Topics (all facilitated by Dr. Seemiller) Enhance student professionalism and managing disrespectful student behavior.
+Workshop Topics (all facilitated by Dr. Seemiller) Enhance student professionalism and managing disrespectful student behavior.
 Develop innovative instructional practices.
 Communicate effectively with students.
 Enhance retention.
 Use mobile technology in the classroom.
 Motivate students to invest time and effort into their learning.
+Design meaningful assignments.
+Develop service learning opportunities.
 Note: All participants will pre-register for a workshop topic